Rise to Success: Career Highlights of Tammy Bruce

 November 2012: Guest Host on Talk Radio Network

-In November 2012, Tammy Bruce returned to Talk Radio Network (TRN) as a guest host during the move of The Laura Ingraham Show from TRN to Courtside Entertainment Group.
+In November 2012, Tammy Bruce returned to Talk Radio Network as a guest host during the move of The Laura Ingraham Show from TRN to Courtside Entertainment Group.

-2014: Created Video for Prager University
+2014: Prager University Video

-In 2014, Tammy Bruce created a short video for the conservative YouTube channel Prager University, in which she summarized her criticisms of the contemporary feminist movement.
+In 2014, Tammy Bruce created a short video for the conservative YouTube channel Prager University in which she summarized her criticisms of the contemporary feminist movement.

-2019: Became Host of Get Tammy Bruce
+2019: Host of Get Tammy Bruce

-In 2019, Tammy Bruce became the host of Get Tammy Bruce, which airs on the Fox Nation streaming service.
+In 2019, Tammy Bruce became the host of "Get Tammy Bruce", which airs on the Fox Nation streaming service.

-In January 2025, Donald Trump announced that Tammy Bruce would be named as Spokesperson for the United States Department of State in his second administration.
+In January 2025, Donald Trump announced that Tammy Bruce would be named as spokesperson for the United States Department of State in his second administration.